Dramatic lighting effects for portrait photography (model: Jessica Joy)

 - Lighting a vintage styled boudoir photo session (model: Olena)

-If you like Hollywood Glamor style lighting, I strongly recommend this book where the authors analyze and break down some of the best known portraits and describe how the images where lit – Hollywood Portraits, by Roger Hicks and Christopher Nisperos.
+I strongly recommend this book where the authors analyze and break down some of the best known portraits and describe how the images where lit – Hollywood Portraits, by Roger Hicks and Christopher Nisperos.
 (Amazon)